-- Providing an overview of how the asset owner discharges its stewardship responsibilities considering its size, investment style/beliefs, resourcing, membership or other criteria.22 - Links to related policies, such as responsible or sustainable investment policies, ESG policy or voting policies.23 - A reference to how an asset owner's stewardship activities align with their investment objectives and fiduciary duty to act in the best financial interest of beneficiaries.24
+- Providing an overview of how the asset owner discharges its stewardship responsibilities considering its size, investment style/beliefs, resourcing, membership or other criteria. - Links to related policies, such as responsible or sustainable investment policies, ESG policy or voting policies. - A reference to how an asset owner's stewardship activities align with their investment objectives and fiduciary duty to act in the best financial interest of beneficiaries.

-23 See for example, Equip Super Australian Asset Owners Stewardship Code Statement (September 2020).
+&lt;sup>22See for example, Hesta Stewardship Code Statement (February 2020).

-22See for example, Hesta Stewardship Code Statement (February 2020).
+&lt;sup>23 See for example, Equip Super Australian Asset Owners Stewardship Code Statement (September 2020).

-24 See for example, UniSuper responsible investment and proxy voting policy page 1.
+&lt;sup>24 See for example, UniSuper responsible investment and proxy voting policy page 1.